-The link between breast implants and lymphoma has been in the news recently.
+There have been news articles about the link between breast implants and lymphoma.
 Does this mean that breast implants cause cancer?
 If you have breast implants, you may also be wondering whether you should have those implants removed.
 If you are considering having breast implants, you might wonder whether it’s worth the risk.

 The U.S. Food and Drug Administration (FDA) first reported the connection between breast implants and lymphoma, a type of cancer affecting the immune system, in 2011.
 A new report from the FDA explains what they’ve learned since 2011, and also warns patients that more cases of the implant-related lymphoma are seen in women with textured breast implants.